-Family Wealth Transfer Planning & Trust and Estate AdministrationNot-For-Profit Organizationsemail
+Family Wealth Transfer Planning and Trust and Estate AdministrationNot-For-Profit Organizationsemail

 Whether you intend to leave your assets to family heirs, to philanthropic organizations or to a combination of the two, laying the proper groundwork helps ensure that your legacy will be protected by distributing your assets in a way that most clearly reflects your values and intentions.

-We are regularly called upon to represent trustees and executors in uncontested, contested, and litigated probate court proceedings.
-Our trust and estate attorneys also represent individual and charitable beneficiaries, heirs and creditors in protecting their interests in probate estates and trusts.
+We are regularly called upon to represent trustees and executors in uncontested, contested and litigated probate court proceedings, or to protect the interests of individual and charitable beneficiaries, heirs and creditors in such proceedings.

 Manatt has one of the largest groups of trust and estate attorneys in